 Not fond of the smell of hot white vinegar?
 Bar Keepers Friend Coffee Maker Cleaner is a great product that will remove all the oily residue, tannins, and stains.

 The wrong stuff

 Garbage disposals are designed to take a lot of abuse, but nowhere near what some people put them through.
 As magical as they seem, garbage disposals do have their limits.
 If used improperly, you can do a lot of expensive damage to your plumbing.
 All of us know that certain things don’t belong in a garbage disposal, but it’s surprisingly hard to get a straight answer about what exactly those things are.

 For sure, never put any non-food items into a garbage disposal—not glass, metal, or even paper.
 Peel off stickers and labels from produce or new kitchen gadgets and throw them in the garbage.
 Never stringy or tough stuff— fruit pits, bones, raw meat, and fruit or nutshells simply will not break down well enough to allow the disposal to do its job.
 No large quantities of grease or oil.

 According to our friends over at This Old House, just because your disposal can grind something doesn’t mean it should.
 Eggshells are a great example of this: most disposals will eventually break them down, but they pose more danger to your pipes than to the disposal itself.
 The shards don’t dissolve in water, so they’re prone to building up over time and even clogging your pipes.

-Anything that swells and absorbs water—rice, pasta, grains, potato peels, and flour—is far too risky to place in a disposal.
-These materials can blow up like a balloon in the drain and pipes, causing one major-league appliance abuse if not a failure.
+Anything that swells and absorbs water—rice, pasta, grains, potato peels, and flour; anything that doesn’t break down quickly in water—is far too risky to place in a garbage disposal.
+These materials can blow up like a balloon in the drain and pipes, causing one major-league appliance abuse, if not a total failure.